uxrkhan/passport-auth/howitsmade.md

 ## Making views

 - The user-interface was made with ejs
+- Used font-awesome CDN for icons
-- Used font-awesome CDN and 'Stale' theme from bootswatch.com
+- Used 'Stale' theme from bootswatch.com

 ### welcome.ejs